Cerne17/Database-Population/README.md

 ## Prerequisites

 - Python 3.7+
+- We recommend using a Python virtual environment.
 - A running SQL Server instance.
 - The database schema (tables, relationships, etc.) must be pre-created in the SQL Server instance.
 This script only populates the data.
 - Python libraries: